janelai/janelai/README.md

 ### [Plant Tracker App](https://github.com/janelai/plant-tracker)
 <p>
   <img src="assets/plants.jpg" align="left" width="200" style="margin-right: 10px; margin-bottom: 10px;">
+  This project is a simple and intuitive tool designed for plant lovers to easily manage and care for their plants.
+With this app, users can store plant details like names, species, and photos, while keeping track of care activities such as watering and repotting.
+It offers the convenience of setting reminders to stay on top of watering schedules and logs plant care actions.
 A project in the works :)
 </p>
 <br>
 <br>